-Many air conditioning systems are at risk of obsolescence next year.
-By 2020, the refrigerant known as R22 will be illegal in the United States.
-Affected cooling units that require a refrigerant charge this year will be in for a costly surprise.
-Those that will need the same service the following year will no longer be able to avail of it.
-This article will discuss the details of the impending phase-out.
-We will also discuss how to handle the change if your unit runs on R22.
+Many air conditioning systems are at risk of obsolescence as they reach the later years of their lifespan.
+Furthermore, homeowners should know that on January 1, 2020, a ban on the refrigerant known as R22 reached its final phase of a government-mandated phase-out, making it illegal to manufacture or import into the United States.
+Affected cooling units that require a refrigerant charge will be in for a costly surprise.
+This article will discuss the details of the phase-out and how it impacts you if you have a unit that runs on R22.

 There are good reasons for discarding obsolete machines.
 Instead of being useful to homeowners, they can be a burden because of frequent breakdowns, expensive repairs, lousy performance, and extreme inefficiency.

-When it comes to R22-dependent air conditioners, the pressure to retire them is higher because coolant repairs have become incredibly expensive this year.
-People are still in a rush to get service done because repairs will be impossible by the new calendar year.
-If there is a coolant leak, you must decide whether you will stick with your old system and endure the high repairs or replace it outright.
+When it comes to R22-dependent air conditioners, the pressure to retire them is higher because coolant repairs have become incredibly expensive People are still in a rush to get service done because repairs will be only more costly as time progresses and supplies dwindle even further.
+Therefore, if there is a coolant leak, you must decide whether you will stick with your old system and endure the high repairs or replace it outright.

-The government-led phase-out will affect the whole country.
+The government-led phase-out affects the whole country.
 Consequently, there is no way to go around it.
 Thus, the demand for R22 has surged while the supply keeps on dwindling.

 Note that you do not have to wait until your old unit is failing before you act.
-After all, the phase-out will happen by January 2020.
-Your R22 cooling system will be obsolete whether it functions well or not.
-As such, it would be prudent to gather funds for an air conditioner replacement as early as possible.
+If you have an old air conditioning unit, it would be prudent to gather funds for an air conditioner replacement as early as possible.
+Old age is certainly an indicator of an imminent air conditioner replacement.

 Determining If Your Air Conditioner Uses R22 Refrigerant